Objective

 Deadline

-The Collaborative Seed Grant proposal deadline has passed.
-If you feel you have a compelling post-deadline seed idea, please reach out to the CEI Chief Scientist, David Ginger, to inquire about the possibility of off-cycle funding prior to preparing an application.
-New application cycles typically run in the spring of each year
+Applications for the 2024-25 period are open from March 1 – May 1, 2024.
+If you feel you have a compelling post-deadline seed idea, please reach out to CEI Chief Scientist David Ginger to inquire about the possibility of off-cycle funding prior to preparing an application.
+New application cycles typically run in the spring of each year.

 Evaluation & Decision

-Decisions will be made on an ongoing basis.
+Decisions will be announced by June 1, 2024.
 Evaluation criteria will emphasize: (i) likelihood the results will lead to new extramural funding at UW, (ii) relevance to the CEI mission areas. (iii) (if applicable) past follow through of PIs on submitting multi-PI awards based on CEI funding.

 Selected Projects